Lahrlahr/aimo2/kaggle_forum.md

 For example, the default speed is `3(normal)`, if the system detects that the average remaining time for each question is less than 5 minutes, it automatically adjust the speed to `1(fastest)` .This means the number of samples is decreased to 10 and the maximum reasoning time for each question is also decreased.
 Please refer to our code for detailed implementation.

-## Other methods we tried but did not work
+## Other methods we tried but did not reach a conclusion and include in our final solution
 - GRPO: we tried four training runs but did not observe significant improvement on accuracy.

 - RAG: we use this [dataset](https://www.kaggle.com/datasets/artemgoncarov/math-problems-imo) as a document bank.
 When solving a question, we fetch 1~2 most similar questions from the bank, use them and their corresponding solutions as the few-shot demonstrations.
 But we did not get improvement on AIME2025 nor online submission.

-- Model-based Aggregation: we give the LLM the 5 most frequent answers, and one representatitive rationale for each, ask the LLM to reason about the correct answer.
+- Model-based Aggregation: We give the LLM the 5 most frequent answers, and one representatitive rationale for each, ask the LLM to reason about the correct answer.
 But this aggregation method cannot stably achieve improvements.

+- Quantization-related trials: We try quantization-aware training (QAT) by finetuning the scales of an AWQ-quantized model with DPO on our 2k-sized DPO dataset, but that doesn't bring improvement.
+We also try to apply the reparametrization of `W_k` and `W_q` to get more channel-balanced key for better KV cache quantization.
+This brings a consistent but small reasoning performance improvement in our local test, especially in the KV4 setting.
+However, as we don't have enough submission quota to tune other hyperparameters for KV4 setting, our final solution doesn't use KV4.

+We decided to briefly share these preliminary trials, but please note that they are not thorough enough to provide a reliable negative signal.
+Our qualitative inspection of the above trials actually suggests potentials to further explore, but we simply lacked the capacity to explore them further.